 The third event of the DOE Collegiate Wind Competition will be oral presentations delivered in an open forum, whereby each team will demonstrate its grasp on market drivers and deployment acceleration opportunities affecting the wind industry.
 Teams will be judged not only on the strength of their arguments, but also on the depth, logic, and style of their deliveries.

-The National Renewable Energy Laboratory is facilitating the DOE Collegiate Wind Competition, which will take place in spring 2014.
+The National Renewable Energy Laboratory is facilitating the DOE Collegiate Wind Competition.